kaspermarstal/plprql/README.md

 ## Key features
 - [Write functions with PRQL](#write-functions-with-prql) - Useful for large analytical queries
-- [Compile PRQL strings to SQL strings](#compile-prql-strings-to-sql-strings) - Useful for development and debugging
+- [Compile PRQL queries to SQL queries](#compile-prql-queries-to-sql-queries) - Useful for development and debugging
 - [Execute PRQL queries](#execute-prql-queries) - Useful for prototyping and custom queries in ORMs

 ### Write functions with PRQL
-PRQL shines when your SQL queries becomes very long and complex.
+PRQL shines when your SQL queries becomes long and complex.
 You can manage this complexity by porting your most impressive SQL incantations to PRQL functions, which can then be used in dashboards, business logic or other database code.
 For example:

 ```sql
 create function match_stats(int) returns table(player text, kd_ratio float) as $$